 Once you’ve found an emollient that works for you, your skincare needs and your lifestyle, it’s good to understand how you can keep your skin feeling comfortable and prevent flare-ups.

-Emollients will give your skin a boost of moisture whenever your skin begins to feel dry1.
 It’s important to find a routine that works for you, to keep your dry skin symptoms at bay.
+Emollients will give your skin a boost of moisture whenever your skin begins to feel dry.1

 How to apply